spacerspacerpremiumliz2.jpg

 spacerranchad2.jpg

-In 2000 I spoke several times with the company owner that created this premium.
-He said that they tried to use local businesses as much as possible.
-He was an inventor, who created patented parts used in recognized company products, like the Ken-L-Ration double sided dog feeder, a Turtles candy machine, various patents for Univac machines (early computers - 1958).
+In 2000 I spoke with the company owner that created this premium.* He said that they tried to use local businesses as much as possible.
+He was an inventor, who created patented parts used in recognized company products, like the Ken-L-Ration double sided dog feeder, a Turtles candy machine, and various patents for Univac machines (early computers).
 He also created additional premiums and packaging for Post, Quaker and others.
 His son, Dr. Joseph E. Block, said that his father was a great tinkerer.
 He was always figuring out ways to make things work better.

-This Post premium was assembled and packed, under contract, at Piper Manufacturing, 46xx W. Lake Street, in Chicago, Illinois.
 I contacted Joe Bell in 2001, nephew of Piper company owner, Arthur Piper.
-He wrote that for a few months they were so busy with the RR Ranch Set premium orders, that the whole family was recruited to help.
-He thought the orders were packed in plain boxes to be sent out.
-Bell also said that the company that produced TootsieToy metal jeeps, was on N. Pulaski Road and W. Lake Street – about a mile from Piper Manufacturing.
+He identified the premium photo I sent him and wrote that for a few months they were so busy assembling the RR Ranch Set premium orders, that the whole family was recruited to help.
+He thought the orders were packed in plain boxes.
+Joes emailed that there were other similar premiums but he was more interested in the Roy Rogers Ranch Set.
+Bell also said that the company that produced TootsieToy metal jeeps was located on N. Pulaski Road – about a mile from Piper Manufacturing.
 Joe was a child in the 1950s and remembered a stack of multi-layered boxes of Nellybelle jeeps at the Piper factory.
-When this premium job was finished, every time he'd go to his Uncle's factory, he'd ask for a box of jeeps.
+When the premium job was finished, every time he'd go to his Uncle's factory, he'd ask for a box of jeeps.
+(Please note: This came from a lead from the premium creator but no documentation exists except for Joe Bell's emails.).

-In the early 1950s, James L. Russell was president of the mold injection company.
-When the premium had run it's course, he offered the plastic premium toys to Dexter Balterman at the Stuart company.
-Stuart added these to their own newly-created western toy line in a variety of packaging and colors.
+James L. Russell, one of three founders, salesman and president of the molding company during the 1950s, offered the plastic premium toys to Dexter Balterman at Stuart when the premium ended.
+Stuart added these to their own newly-created western toy line and sold them in a variety of colors and sets.
 (See Stuart History and Stuart Sets.)

-(Please note: I've had to omit or alter some of my original Stuart research due to a 2019 publishing copyright.)
+*Please note: I've had to omit or alter some of my original Stuart research at this website due to a 2019 publishing copyright.

 premium cardboard items